dgp1130/HydroActive/README.md

 });
 ```

 See [examples](/src/examples/) for more cool features.
-The HTML pages contained
+The HTML pages contain hard-coded,
 pre-rendered HTML (remember, how they get rendered by the server is an implementation
 detail).
 The TypeScript files house the component's implementations and demonstrate
 different forms of reactivity and use cases.